BirdeeHub/minesweeper/README.md

 This version exists so I can change random stuff without messing with someones learn-to-code experience.

-Its just main, but without most of the comments from the tutorial,
+Its just main, but without most of the comments from the tutorial, and some cosmetic changes.

-and some small changes, such as having ScoresFileIO as an actual static class and not a fake one

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 |                                                     |                                                     |